Back to blog

 What works well: The safety features are genuinely best-in-class.
 Smart limits automatically reduce activity when LinkedIn shows signs of rate limiting.
 Campaign targeting supports LinkedIn Search, Sales Navigator, post engagement, event attendees, and group members.
 The A/B testing for connection messages produces actionable data on what resonates with your audience.

-Where it falls short: The interface feels dated compared to newer competitors.
-Campaign setup requires more steps than necessary.
-At $99 per seat per month, it is not the cheapest option.
-Reporting is functional but not insightful.
-Email integration exists but is basic compared to dedicated email tools.
+Where it falls short: The interface feels dated and campaign setup takes more steps than necessary.
+It is a premium, per-seat option, not the cheapest.
+Reporting is functional but not insightful, and email integration is basic compared to dedicated email tools.

-Pricing: $99/seat/month.
+Pricing: Premium, per-seat pricing.
 No free trial, but they offer a demo.
 See our Expandi alternative page for comparable tools.

 Best for: Teams where LinkedIn account safety is the top priority and budget is not the primary constraint.